Johnny-Chinglish/MATH-284-Presentation/index.md

 ## Acknowledgment

-The structure of this website was inspired by [*Statistical Ideas that Changed the World*](https://ledaliang.github.io/journalclub/), a journal-club-style website created for Professor Rob Tibshirani's Statistics 319 literature class.
+The structure of this website was inspired by [*Statistical Ideas that Changed the World*](https://ledaliang.github.io/journalclub/), a journal-club-style website created for Professor Robert Tibshirani's Statistics 319 literature class.